-Ingesting data using OpenTelemetry Collector
+Ingesting telemetry using OpenTelemetry Collector

 OpenTelemetry Collectoropen in new window is an agent that pulls telemetry data from systems you want to monitor and sends it to tracing toolsopen in new window using the OpenTelemetry protocol (OTLP).